linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 31.12.2025
+- Topic: Trends in 2026
+- Directory: /posts/2025/December/31
+- Description: ``` The future of digital identity is arriving faster than expected.
+In 2026, how we connect and identify ourselves online will change forever.
+Linkspreed and Web4 are ready to provide the security and community ownership that modern users deserve.
+We are building a world where you own your presence.
+Join us as we redefine the social landscape. ```

 ### 30.12.2025
 - Topic: Build Your Sport Community
 - Directory: /posts/2025/December/30